dezeat/peli-gen/content/blog/road_to_data_engineering.md

 - reflect on patterns in data engineering
 - write about tools, design ideas, and things I want to understand more deeply

 I also just enjoy writing — structuring my thoughts, putting them into words, and making sense of what I'm learning along the way.
 Maybe that's partly because I didn't come from a traditional CS background: writing has always been part of how I learn and process things.
-Not everyone in tech is into that, but I find it helpful and satisfying.

-No grand mission — just a steady record of learning and building.